-It is recommended that members check with their leadership prior to making any of these motions.
+It is recommended to check with leadership prior to making any of these motions.
 Upon request, the Clerk will provide a script for any of these motions.

 After the debate has concluded or the previous question has been called for and adopted, the Carrier has the option to close (10 minutes).
-(No member can yield on the close.)
+No member may yield during the close.